 Who is eligible for Hawaii Residency for Tuition Purposes (Veterans, Service Members and Dependents)?
 Nonresidents may be allowed to pay resident tuition if they qualify as one of the following:

 United States military personnel and their authorized dependents during the period such personnel are stationed in Hawai‘i on active duty;

 Members of the Hawai’i National Guard and Hawai’i based Reserves;

 Veterans eligible to use Post 9/11 GI Bill (Ch.
 33) or Montgomery GI Bill (Ch.
 30) Active Duty educational benefits, who live in Hawaii, and enroll at the University within three years of discharge from a period of active duty service of 90 days or more;

 Individuals eligible to use transferred Post 9/11 GI Bill (Ch.
 33) or Montgomery GI Bill (Ch.
-30) Active Duty educational benefits, who live in Hawaii, and enroll at the University within three years of the transferortive duty service of 90 days or more duty service of 90 days or more;
+30) Active Duty educational benefits, who live in Hawaii, and enroll at the University within three years of the transferor’s discharge from a period of active duty service of 90 days or more.;

 Individuals eligible to use Post 9/11 GI Bill (Ch.
 33) educational benefits under the Marine Gunnery Sergeant John David Fry Scholarship, who live in Hawai‘i; and